Follower Nodes

 Successful enroll only means the primary-follower identity binding succeeded.
 Before actually receiving objects, the follower still needs an applied default ingress target.
 Otherwise, remote policy uploads return "no default ingress target yet".

-Ingress targets are pushed by the primary through the follower API, so there are two more prerequisites:
+Ingress targets are pushed by the primary through the follower API, so there are a few more prerequisites:

-base_urlreachable by the primary - The current follower can only bind to one primary; multiple primary bindings reject this managed ingress target mode
+autonodes with emptybase_url, must show the tunnel as online - The current follower can only bind to one primary; multiple primary bindings reject this managed ingress target mode

 7. Create a Remote Storage Policy on the Primary